asweet27/Progressive-Budget/README.md

 - [Questions](#questions)

 ## Description
-### This is a polished application that allows users to track their money and transactions with or without a connection to the internet.
+### This is an application that allows users to track their money and transactions with or without a connection to the internet.
 Users will be able to enter deposits and expenses offline, and when they are back online all entries will populate in the tracker.

 ## Installation
 ### mongoose, indexDB, npm i